jpsm83/health/documentation/n8n/socialMedia.md

   },
   "tiktok": {
-    "title": "Engaging TikTok title - MAX 90 characters (NO hashtags)", "caption": "Engaging TikTok caption - MAX 2200 characters (NO hashtags in caption, but the max chars should include the length of the hashatags)", "hashtags": "#hashtag1 #hashtag2 #hashtag3 #hashtag4 #hashtag5", }
+    "title": "Engaging TikTok title - MAX 90 characters (NO hashtags)", "caption": "Engaging TikTok caption - MAX 2200 characters (CRITICAL NO hashtags in caption, but the max chars should include the length of the hashatags)", "hashtags": "#hashtag1 #hashtag2 #hashtag3 #hashtag4 #hashtag5", }
 }